Do we really need overparameterization in deep learning? Rebekka Burkholz

 5. What are possible improvements or extensions of the techniques in the paper?

-* In addition to your review you will have to submit 3 questions that you will ask the presenter of the paper.
+* In addition to your review you will have to submit 3 questions that you will ask the presenter of the paper (ideally in the same document).